mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 For the purposes of light control, a simple toggle is enough, so the value is just used to see if the incoming event is actually for a rising edge, i.e. a `True` value.
 The current value is read first using evok; the new value is the toggled value (by XOR).

+Refer to this section for the full [server code].

 ## Configuration format

 As configuration format, I did use YAML, similar to what I had before on home assistant.